danhetrick/ircpatch/README.md

 * **broadcast** - The action of sending text to all users in the *network* that would not otherwise receive it (ie, chat messages from other servers/networks).
 "All chat is broadcast to the network."
 * **channel** - Any number of IRC channels on different servers connected by the bot via the *link*, named after the IRC channel used.
 All IRC channels in the *link* must have the same name.
 * **link** - The network of IRC servers, using a specific IRC channel name.
 "I'm going to throw up a bot to *link* #tvtropes."
+* **MOTD** - Message of the day.
+If a MOTD is set in the patchfile for a link, it will be sent to every user that joins the link as a private notice.
 * **network** - See *link*.
-* **patchfile** - An XML document containing the settings necessary for IRC-Patch to create one or more networks.
+* **patchfile** - An XML document containing the settings necessary for IRC-Patch to create one or more *networks*.
 "I used tvtropes.patch as my *patchfile*".
+* **private messaging** - User-to-user chat that is send via the *link*, rather than as an [IRC private message](https://www.livinginternet.com/r/ra_priv.htm).

 ## Usage